rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 password by two or three characters is better than increasing the number of available characters 10-fold.
 So, given a choice, you'd rather have a long, random password than anything else.
 This is the principle of AES key sizes.
-Each bit is chosen from a set of just 2 "letters, but 256 bits still provides a huge keyspace.
+Each bit is chosen from a set of just 2 "letters," but 256 bits still provides a huge keyspace.

 ### How much effort (resources x time) does it take to test a password?